 Both academic and commercial datasets can have classes and labels that introduce bias into your algorithms.
 The more you understand and own your data, the less likely you are to be surprised by objectionable labels.
 Check also that your data represents the full diversity of your end users.
 Are all of your potential use cases covered in the data you’ve collected?
 If not, you may need to find additional data sources.

 - Gather a diverse ML team that asks diverse questions

 We all bring different experiences and ideas to the workplace.
 People from diverse backgrounds –race, gender, age, experience, culture, etc. – will inherently ask different questions and interact with your model in different ways.
 That can help you catch problems before your model is in production.

 - Think about all of your end-users

 Likewise, understand that your end-users won’t simply be like you or your team.
 Be empathetic.
+Acknowledge the different backgrounds, experiences, and demographics of your end users.
 Avoid AI bias by learning to anticipate how people who aren’t like you will interact with your technology and what problems might arise in their doing so.

 - Annotate with diversity

 The more spread out the pool of human annotators, the more diverse your viewpoints.
 That can really help reduce bias both at the initial launch and as you continue to retrain your models.
 One option is to source from a global crowd of annotators, who can not only provide a difference of perspectives, but also support a variety of languages, dialects, and geographically-specific content.

 - Test and deploy with feedback in mind